 Often within our IT infrastructure, we manage our IT issues and frustrations with crisis management rather than a proactive approach.
 This is frequently the case with data backup and we are quick to find excuses as to why we aren’t taking the best precautions: I’ll do it later; I don’t have time now; it’s too expensive; it’s too difficult; …

 Without the correct backups in place, you leave yourself open to losing your sensitive or mission critical data.
 This may be through theft, fire, damage to your laptop/tablet, or as we are seeing increasingly, cyber hackers or ransom malware attacks.
-We have devised a quick check list on how you can help keep your data protected from hackers:

 There are several quick and easy ways to back up your data, from NAS drives (our top recommendation), to cloud, external hard drive or the least preferable option, a USB key.
 To read more about backing up your data, click here.

 Ransomware attacks often arrive in documents, and rely on persuading you to enable macros (embedded document scripts).
 Avoid enabling macros!
 Many years ago, Microsoft deliberately turned off auto-execution of macros by default as an additional security measure.

 The best prevention for preventing ransomware attacks is to avoid opening unexpected emails with Word or Excel attachments.
 Hackers have become increasingly devious over the years and emails may look legitimate but contain vicious ransomware.
 Microsoft have created viewer applications that let you to see what documents look like without opening them in Word or Excel.
 What’s important to note is that the viewer software does not support macros at all.
 This helpful tool means that you cannot unintentionally enable macros!
 We recommend that you ensure your systems are patched early and often to help avoid and detect malware.